 HomePod, in a sense, is the missing link that will give HomeKit greater purpose.
 It will act as the hub to control HomeKit-enabled devices, such as turning on Philips Hue lights, without the need for an iPad or Apple TV to act as the hub (as is necessary until HomePod's launch).
 You can find a full list of compatible devices on Apple's site.

-Apple HomePod vs Google Home vs Amazon Echo (2017): Audio
+Apple HomePod vs Google Home vs Amazon Echo: Audio

 Amazon Echo is a Bluetooth speaker, so it can play music and be controlled from any device that supports Bluetooth audio streaming.
-By default it will talk to Amazon Music for subscribed members to source music, but other sources, such as Spotify, are controllable.
+By default it will talk to Amazon Music, but other sources, such as Spotify, are controllable.

 Echo is a single speaker with one 0.6-inch tweeter and one 2.5-inch woofer.
-In our review of the original device, we thought Amazon could have done better in the sound department but the all-new Echo is claimed to improve audio with the addition of Dolby processing.
-It is also possible to link Echo to a more powerful music system for improved quality - which is how many will use it.
+In our review of the original device, we thought Amazon could have done better in the sound department, but the all-new Echo is claimed to improve audio with the addition of Dolby processing.
+It is also possible to link Echo to a more powerful music system.

 Google Home is a Wi-Fi speaker that can stream music directly from the cloud.
 We've streamed tunes from built-in sources like Google Play Music, YouTube Music, Spotify, and Pandora.
 We've even used it to wirelessly cast audio from our phone and laptop.
-Unfortunately, Google Home doesn't have Bluetooth connectivity like Echo, so you'll need to use apps and services with it that support Google Cast - but that's basically everything.
+Unfortunately, Google Home doesn't have Bluetooth connectivity like Echo, so you'll need to use apps and services with it that support Google Cast.

 Home features dual side-facing passive radiators in its compact form so sounds plenty loud with fair sound quality for its asking price.
 Buy more than one and it even offer multi-room playback.
 Home isn't dramatically better sounding than the original Echo, but we think it marginally pipped it in the sound quality department.

-Last up is Apple, which will offer AirPlay 2 connectivity from your devices, or stream from cloud music services such as Apple Music (Spotify and others are also available, just as they are on iPhone and iPad).
-There is no Bluetooth, but that will be of no issue with AirPlay 2.
+Last up is Apple's HomePod, which offers AirPlay 2 from your devices, or the ability to stream from cloud music services like Apple Music (Spotify and others are available, just as they are on iPhone).
+Unfortunately, there is no Bluetooth, but that's of no issue with AirPlay 2.